-- ♦ Never make stipulations about whose responsibility it's going to be. - ex.
+- Never make stipulations about whose responsibility it's going to be. ex.
 Do not say: "We'll handle the bill." ex.
-Do not say: "We'll take care of this for you." - ♦ Do not convince the patient that if they go to the E.R. that the hospital will be responsible for the bill. - ♦ Do NOT discuss the situation in the presence of the patient. - ex.
-Do not call and discuss the situation where the patient can hear what is said. - ♦ Instead: Call from another phone away from where the patient is sitting.
+Do not say: "We'll take care of this for you." - Do not convince the person that if they go to the Emergency Dept that the hospital will be responsible for the bill. - Do \underline{NOT} discuss the situation in the presence of the person. - ex.
+Do not call and discuss the situation where the person can hear what is said. - ♦ Instead: Call from another phone away from where the person is sitting.

-If someone trips or falls inside the hospital (non-patients)
+If someone trips or falls inside the hospital (Non-patients):

-♦ Notify House Supervisor

-♦ Nursing Supervisor will complete proper paperwork
+- Notify House Supervisor - ♦ Nursing Supervisor will complete proper paperwork